 Smaller, regional and international magazine features include Unique Bride.
 Mollie Makes, Southern Weddings Magazine (US), Hello May (Australia), Hitched (Australia), Irish Brides (Ireland), Marry Mag (Germany) Confetti (Ireland), Eco Beautiful Weddings, Pink Weddings, Wed (Devon & Cornwall) Mariée (France), Your Wedding Day, Attire Bridal, Wedding Day Venues and Bridal Buyer.

-Non-wedding press includes major features in Marie Claire (UK, Australia & India), Cosmopolitan (twice!), Grazia (twice!), The Daily Mail, the Metero, the British Journal of Photography, Easy Living, Sew, Company, Tattoo Revolution, Things & Ink, The Guardian, Snippets, Professional Photographer, F2, Glamour (online), The Sunday Times Style Magazine, the BBC News website (twice!) and The Daily Express.
+Non-wedding press includes major features in Marie Claire (UK, Australia & India), Cosmopolitan (twice!), Grazia (twice!), The Daily Mail, the Metro, the British Journal of Photography, Easy Living, Company, The Guardian, Professional Photographer, Glamour (online), The Sunday Times Style Magazine, the BBC News website (twice!), Nylon and The Daily Express.

 TV and radio appearances included BBC Radio Berkshire, Ireland AM, ABC News Australia and The Morning Blend.
 Kat has written regular columns for Cosmopolitan, Closer, Photo Professional, Vintage Life, Wedding, Unique Bride and Perfect Wedding.

 Rock n Roll Bride has won a multitude of industry awards.
 The accolades include: